TheresLundqvist/Your-area/README.md

 ![Facebook page](documentation/facebook-page-two.png)
 ![Facebook page](documentation/facebook-page-three.png)

+**External Links:**

+Included in the site footer are links to other high quality relevant websites including Tradepartner Sweden, Safe s-commerce trade in Sweden(Trygg e-handel), and mail delivery in Sweden Postnord.
+These links show search engines that the page is of good quality improving the site's ranking further.

+**Building Trust:**

+The page footer also includes links to the privacy policy to inform users about how their data is being collected and processed.

 ### Newsletter Marketing

 I have incorporate a newsletter sign-up form on my application, to allow users to supply their